Liberia: Health

 Hospitals in Liberia include the John F. Kennedy Medical Center in Monrovia and several others.
 Life expectancy in Liberia is estimated to be 64.4 years in 2020.
 With a fertility rate of 5.9 births per woman, the maternal mortality rate stood at 990 per 100,000 births in 2010, and 1,072 per 100,000 births in 2017.
 A number of highly communicable diseases are widespread, including tuberculosis, diarrheal diseases and malaria.
 In 2007, the HIV infection rates stood at 2% of the population aged 15–49 whereas the incidence of tuberculosis was 420 per 100,000 people in 2008.
-Approximately 58.2% – 66% of women are estimated to have undergone female genital mutilation.
+Approximately 58.2–66 of women are estimated to have undergone female genital mutilation.

 Liberia imports 90% of its rice, a staple food, and is extremely vulnerable to food shortages.
 In 2007, 20.4% of children under the age of five were malnourished.
-In 2008, only 17% of the population had access to adequate sanitation facilities.
+Liberia has a high level of hunger and food insecurity.